China trade with sanctions-struck North Korea up 10.5 percent in first half

 An "unexpected" jump in first-quarter trade between China and North Korea masked a declining trend, the state-run Global Times newspaper said last week.

-Additional reporting by Ryan Woo and Stella Qiu; Editing by Sam Holmes and Clarence Fernandez
+Additional reporting by Ryan Woo, Philip Wen and Stella Qiu; Editing by Sam Holmes and Clarence Fernandez